How Much Does Hardwood Floor Repair Cost?

 Every hardwood repair project is a little different.
 These are the main factors that influence your price:

-- Size Of The Damaged Area: Larger areas cost more, whether you’re replacing boards or refinishing an entire room.
+- Size of The Damaged Area: Larger areas cost more, whether you’re replacing boards or refinishing an entire room.

-- Type Of Damage: Light scratches and minor squeaks are less expensive to fix than deep dents, pet stains, or water damage that reaches the subfloor.
+- Type of Damage: Light scratches and minor squeaks are less expensive to fix than deep dents, pet stains, or water damage that reaches the subfloor.

-- Floor Construction (Solid Vs. Engineered): Solid hardwood can typically be sanded and refinished multiple times.
+- Floor Construction (Solid vs. Engineered): Solid hardwood can typically be sanded and refinished multiple times.
 Engineered hardwood with a thin wear layer may have limited repair options and could require board replacement instead.

 - Subfloor Condition: If water or structural issues have damaged the subfloor, you’ll pay more for repair or replacement before the new boards go down.